sonuagr/PhraseSemantics/README.md

 # PhraseSemantics
 Here we try to get the sematics of phrase using Recursive Neural Networks on the word vectors.
-The paper we refer is "Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank i.e. Socher et al., 2013d" by Richard Socher who has done this work during work his PhD thesis.
+The paper we refer is "Semantic Compositionality Through Recursive Matrix-Vector Spaces i.e. Socher et al., 2012b" by Richard Socher who has done this work during work his PhD thesis.

 Important links: